Storing, processing, and transmitting state confidential information are strictly prohibited on this website

 S. M. Lee, S. S. Hong.
 Instabilities in a Self-Gravitating Magnetized Gas Disk[J].
-Astronomical Techniques and Instruments, 1999, (S1): 293-297.
+Publications of the Yunnan Observatory, 1999, (S1): 293-297.

 Citation: S. M. Lee, S. S. Hong.
 Instabilities in a Self-Gravitating Magnetized Gas Disk[J].
-Astronomical Techniques and Instruments, 1999, (S1): 293-297.
+Publications of the Yunnan Observatory, 1999, (S1): 293-297.

 Instabilities in a Self-Gravitating Magnetized Gas Disk